swiss-territorial-data-lab/proj-tpnl/tools/extract-prediction/README.md

 <i>Left : Detector predictions - Right : Threshold filtering results</i>
 </p>

-The value of the filtering threshold is usually obtained by training analysis.
+The value of the filtering threshold is usually obtained by the training validation set analysis or other more advanced methods.